 You have four options for paying the tax due on your federal tax return electronically.
-Efile charges must be paid using a credit card.
+TaxAct fees must be paid using a credit card.

 Direct Withdrawal.
 You can authorize an electronic funds withdrawal (direct debit) from your checking or savings account.
-Once you've prepared your return, simply enter your bank's routing number and your checking or savings account number and schedule an automatic withdrawal for a future date up to April 15.
+Once you've prepared your return, enter your bank's routing number and your checking or savings account number.
+You can then schedule an automatic withdrawal for a future date up to the individual tax filing deadline.

 EFTPS.
-Any individual taxpayer making payments for Forms 1040, or installment payments can use EFTPS-OnLine.
+Any individual taxpayer making payments for Form 1040 or installment payments can use EFTPS-OnLine.

 Check or money order.
 Taxpayers who prefer to pay by check or money order should file Form 1040-V, Payment Voucher.

 Pay with Cash (PayNearMe).
 Taxpayers who prefer to pay by cash can visit participating 7-Eleven locations to pay by cash.
 There can be a processing time of five to seven days, so plan accordingly to meet your due date.
 You must initiate your payment online, at the IRS Official Payments site.